 Navigate back and forth almost any window with a history (Safari, Finder, etc.) with your mouse side buttons.

-Windows has a great feature, callend Snap, that allows you to snap windows into specific places of your screen.
-This makes it super simple to take full advantage of your display real state, and align your windows in a layout that fits your workflow.
-Magnet allows you to do that, and more, in macOS, both dragging windows around, or what's more interesting, through keyboard shortcuts.
-Not sponsored.
+Windows has a great feature, callend Snap, that allows you to snap windows into specific places of your screen, and divide your workspace in thirds, fourths, sixths, etc. This makes it super simple to take full advantage of your display real state, and align your windows in a layout that fits your workflow.
+Rectangle is an open-source tool that allows you to do just that, and more, in macOS, both dragging windows around and through keyboard shortcuts.